davide-scognamiglio/variantannotation/README.md

   Directory containing the annovar software folder (path/to/annovar).

-## Usage
+## Getting started

-> [!NOTE]
-> If you are new to Nextflow and nf-core, please refer to [this page](https://nf-co.re/docs/usage/installation) on how to set up Nextflow.
-Make sure to [test your setup](https://nf-co.re/docs/usage/introduction#how-to-run-a-pipeline) with `-profile test` before running the workflow on actual data.

 ### 1a.
 Setup

 Before annotating any dataset, the pipeline requires a **setup step** to download the minimal required databases and reference files.
 This ensures the pipeline can run correctly.
+**Important:** Users must independently obtain access to an ANNOVAR license, download the software from the official source, and install it according to its licensing terms.

+**Licensing and data usage notice:**
-ADDITIONAL NOTE: user have to get access to an ANNOVAR license and download link and install it.
+Users must independently obtain access to an ANNOVAR license, download the software from the official source, and install it according to its licensing terms.
+While we provide a link to download the *dbNSFP academic* database for convenience, users are solely responsible for complying with its license terms.
+In particular, dbNSFP academic is restricted to **non-commercial use**, and any usage must adhere to the conditions specified by its authors.
+Ensure that your use case is compliant before downloading and integrating the resource.

 Run the setup workflow: